jtopjian/puppet-cubbystack/README.md

 ## Notes

-* There is no Neutron support at this time.
-Maybe in a few months.
+* There is no way to create either nova-network based networks or neutron-based networks outside of `exec` resources yet.
 * As you can see from the manifests, special care has been taken to ensure OpenStack can be installed in a predictable order.
 * The name "cubbystack" comes from my son's nickname *Cubby*.
 I've been surrounded by pictures of bears and cubs lately, so all of my projects are getting prefixed with "cubby".